Understanding the Stan codebase - Part 2: Samplers

 3. which calls stan::services::util::generate_transitions().

-Note: All code pieces shown from now on in this post are adapted from https://github.com/stan-dev/stan, licenced under the new BSD licence.
-Comments starting with ... indicate parts of source code that have been left out from original source code.
+Note: All code pieces shown from now on in this post are adapted from the stan source code, licenced under the new BSD licence.
+Comments starting with ... indicate parts that have been left out from original source code.
 During writing of this post, the most recent Stan version is 2.28.2.
 The hyperlinks to source code cannot be guaranteed to work in the future, if the source repo organization is changed or files are renamed.

 We find generate_transitions() in generate_transitions.hpp.